ravi-ojha/ravi-ojha.github.io/_posts/2013-06-02-cpp-python-code-to-find-gcd-of-a-list-of-numbers.md

 }
 {% endhighlight %}

 It is quite tricky to fall for the trap that the Time Complexity is *O(a%b)*.
 It is not so.
 There's a great discussion on [stackoverflow](http://stackoverflow.com/a/3981010) regarding the time complexity of Euclid's algorithm to find GCD of two numbers.
-It turns out that the upper bound is *O(log(a\*b))*
+It turns out that the Time Complexity is *O(log(a) + log(b))*

 ## How to find GCD of a list of numbers?